nicholas-fedor/shoutrrr/docs/services/specialized/generic/index.md

 ## Shortcut URL

-You can just add `generic+` as a prefix to your target URL to use it with the generic service, so
+You can just add `generic+` as a prefix to your target URL to use it with the generic service.

+For example, the following URL:

 ```url
 https://example.com/api/v1/postStuff
 ```

-would become
+Becomes the following `generic+` URL:

 ```url
 generic+https://example.com/api/v1/postStuff